Sea Surface Salinity (7 day, 2011-15)

 ATBD (Algorithm Theoretical Basis Document)

-Imagery by Kevin Ward, NASA Earth Observatory, based on data provided by the NASA JPL Physical Oceanography Distributed Active Archive Center (PO.DAAC).
+Imagery produced by the NASA Earth Observations team based on data provided by the NASA JPL Physical Oceanography Distributed Active Archive Center (PO.DAAC).

 Federal Geographic Data Committee Geospatial Metadata